watanabe-j/eigvaldisp/README.md

 which renders inferences from a sample rather difficult.

-To see this, simulate a small multivariate normal sample from the same population covariance matrix:
+To see this, simulate a small multivariate normal sample from the same population covariance matrix using the internal function `rmvn()`:
 ```
 # Simulate a multivariate normal sample
 N <- 20